Board of Trustees 2018 – 2019

 Sgt.
 John Pearce

-Coldwell Banker Commercial Advisors Monica Rafferty is senior vice president of Commercial Sales and Leasing at Coldwell Banker Commercial Advisors.
-She has more than 20 years of experience in investments, and works with clients to map out a strategy for using commercial real estate to achieve business goals and increase the bottom line.
+Colliers International Monica Rafferty is Senior Vice President of Commercial Sales and Leasing at Colliers International.
+She has more than 20 years of experience in investments and works with clients to map out a strategy for using commercial real estate to achieve business goals and increase the bottom line.
 She specializes in negotiating “added value” transactions by analyzing properties and identifying their unique opportunities.
 Monica was recognized by her peers in the commercial real estate industry when she was voted CCIM of the Year in 2013 and installed as President of the Utah CCIM Chapter in 2015.
 Her CCIM accreditation verifies Monica’s expertise in evaluating investment and lease terms of all classes of real estate and structuring transactions to maximize their value.
 Her skills were originally honed as an investment and retirement plan specialist in the securities industry, where Monica held NASD Series 7, Series 6 and Variable Contract licenses.
 She graduated Summa Cum Laude with a minor in Economics and a major in English and stays on top of economic and financial trends in order to better partner with her clients in establishing their strategies.